MangoTeam/replication-package/README.md

 ## Artifact evaluation instructions

 We next provide detailed instructions for generating the above plots, as well as for rerunning our experiments.
 All of the commands below should be run starting from the root replication package directory of `replication-package/`.

+If you are evaluating using the provided `Vagrantfile` via `vagrant up`, use `vagrant ssh` to connect to the image and then navigate to the evaluation directory by `cd /vagrant`.

+Note: our `author` and `conference` benchmarks were previously named `john` and `icse`.
+We attempted to anonymize them as much as possible, but there might be some places where the benchmarks and output data refer to the original name.

 ### Generating plots
 - RQ1: The raw data for `experiments/overall/macro.xlsx` and `experiments/overall/micro.xls` are in CSV format.
 We provide our original evaluation data in `micro-10.csv`, `micro-3.csv`, `macro-10.csv`, and `macro-3.csv` (all within `experiments/overall/`).
 To import this data into the Table 1 and Table 2 spreadsheets, directly copy-paste the CSV data into respective sheet.
 For example, to rebuild Table 2 with new data for `micro-3.csv`, copy the contents of `micro-3.csv` into the 3ex sheet of `micro.xls`.
 The new Table 2 is automatically updated in the Table sheet of `micro.xls`; notice that it contains an extra (extraneous) row for summary statistics about the hierarchical benchmarks.